 Key Benefits of Structured Data for AI Search Visibility

-Structured data, implemented through schema markup, provides a standardized, machine-readable format that makes your content easier for AI systems like ChatGPT to interpret.
+Structured data, implemented through schema markup, provides a standardized, machine-readable format that makes your content easier for AI systems like ChatGPT to interpret, which is especially important when evaluating the best of an AI search visibility tool on a limited budget.

 By adding this extra layer of clarity, you increase the likelihood that your site is surfaced, cited, and trusted in AI-generated responses.